SVS Managing Partners: Jeremy, Scott, Don, Nichole and Laura. Follow us on Twitter @SharedValueCA

 SpecialtiesMulti-media storytelling, communications, traditional knowledge studies and land use mapping, facilitation, participatory communications, social research, community and stakeholder engagement, public participation, stakeholder analysis, public consultation, participatory video, photography and graphic design

 Email: email@example.com Phone: 226-706-8888 x 109

-Frances Dietrich-O’Connor has a strong background in community based research and program evaluation.
-Her diverse experience includes community economic development work with Aboriginal communities, public consultation programs, GIS, and needs assessments of emergency food provisions, agricultural and new immigrant services.
+Frances Dietrich-O’Connor has a strong background in community based research and project coordination.
+Her diverse experience includes community economic development work with Aboriginal communities, public consultation programs, GIS, and research related to sustainable food systems and public policy.
 She has also been involved with the design and implementation of evaluation research in locations from Guelph, Ontario to rural Vietnam.
 She is a member of the Canadian Evaluation Society and the Ontario and International Association for Impact Assessment.
 She holds a M.Sc. in Rural Planning and Development from the University of Guelph with an emphasis on environmental management and program evaluation.